Identifying Peer Influence in Therapeutic Communities Adjusting for Latent Homophily: Methods

+The time in TC for the residents is depicted in Figure \ref{timefig1}.
+The entry and exit dates for residents $i$ and $j$ can vary.
+In Figure \ref{timefig1} (a) and (b), the time resident $i$ spent in the unit is shaded in red, and the time resident $j$ spent is shaded in blue.
+The overlap in their time spent in TC is shown by the time between $t_{j}^{\text{entry}}$ and $t_{i}^{\text{exit}}$.
+Since $i$ and $j$ overlap, they can enter each other's network if they exchange affirmations during their time together in the facility.
+Figure \ref{timefig1} (a) and (b) are two example scenarios of overlap.
+The real data can involve more scenarios for overlap between the two residents.
+However, on the contrary, in Figure \ref{timefig1} (c), there is no overlap between the two residents' time in TC.
+This would mean that, in this case, residents $i$ and $j$ cannot be connected in the peer networks.

+In our empirical setting, the entry dates span a period of three years between 2005 and 2008 (see Figure \ref{time} (a)).
+A resident must leave the TC within 180 days, either with successful graduation or failure to graduate.
+Residents may leave early from the program, both with successful and failed graduation.
+However, most residents stay in the program longer, as shown in the boxplots of Figure \ref{time} (b), with the median time of stay being 149 and 150 in the two male units and 124 in the female unit.
+In all units, there were a few residents who left very early.
+We provide more details on the relationship between graduation and time spent in TC in section \ref{dataempiricalsection} along with the reasons for leaving the TCs early.

-Let random variable $S_i \in \{0,1\}$ denote the final graduation status of individual $i$ within the study population, with the value 1 denoting a successful graduation and 0 a failure to graduate.
-The goal of this study is to understand the effect of receiving affirmations from peers whom the \textit{resident can observe} to be successful in graduating on their own graduation.
-We call this ``role model effect''.
+Let the random variable $S_i \in \{0,1\}$ denote the final graduation status of individual $i$ within the study population, with the value 1 denoting successful graduation and 0 a failure to graduate.
+This study aims to understand the effect of receiving affirmations from peers whom the \textit{resident can observe} to be successful in graduating on their own graduation.
+We call this the ``role model effect''.

-Let $A$ denote the $n \times n $ weighted (assumed undirected) adjacency matrix composed of the counts of affirmations, i.e., $A_{ij}$ records the number of affirmations node $i$ has sent (and/or received) to (from) node $j$.
-Note $i$ can send (receive) affirmations to $j$ only during the time they are both part of the TC.
-Therefore an entry $A_{ij}$ maybe 0 both because $i$ and $j$ are contemporary and $i$ did not exchange affirmations with $j$ or because they are not contemporary.
+Let $A$ denote the $n \times n $ weighted (assumed undirected for easier exposition) adjacency matrix composed of the counts of affirmations, i.e., $A_{ij}$ records the number of affirmations node $i$ has sent (and/or received) to (from) node $j$.
+Note that $i$ can send (receive) affirmations to $j$ only during the time they are both part of the TC.
+Therefore, we use the term that $j$ is a ``peer" of $i$ if $A_{ij}>0$, i.e., there is at least one affirmation exchanged between $i$ and $j$.
+An entry $A_{ij}$ maybe 0 because $i$ and $j$ are contemporary, and $i$ did not exchange affirmations with $j$ or because they are not contemporary.
+Note that our framework does not require the network to be undirected and can work similarly with a directed network.
+In the data analysis section, we report results for both this undirected network and when directed networks are formed only based on sending affirmations or receiving affirmations.